-5.2 Annotating control-flow edges
+4.2 Annotating Control-Flow Edges

 Once an ACFG has been generated, we annotate each of its edges with the number of bytecode instructions covered by the following code block.
-We artificially increase the weight of individual instructions if they correspond to security-related objects and functions.
+We artificially increase the weight of individual instructions, if they correspond to securityrelated objects and functions.
 For example, to pinpoint the dynamic loading of code, we set the weighting for calls to the loadMovie function (ActionScript 2) and the Loader object (ActionScript 3) to the maximum to ensure the analyzer targets these first.
 Both are frequently used by Flash-based malware to load code downloaded from the Internet or dynamically assembled at runtime.
 Similarly, it is possible to emphasize other security-related functions and objects in ActionScript, such as readBytes and ByteArray which are often used for obfuscated code.

 Given the annotated graph, the search for the most indicative code regions can be rephrased as a longest-path problem.
 For arbitrary graphs determining the longest path is NP-hard.
-Fortunately, for directed acylic graphs such as the ACFG extracted previously, this is possible [see 51].
-A simple yet effective strategy for solving this problem is to negate the edge labels and apply a classic shortest-path algorithm.
-Obviously, only algorithms that allow negative weights for edges can be used in this setting [see 13, 51].
+Fortunately, for directed acylic graphs such as the ACFG extracted previously, this is possible [see 11, 38].

-5.3 Path Exploration
+4.3 Path Exploration

 With the annotated ACFG at hand, we can now guide the interpreter to execute security-related or large code regions by stopping at every conditional jump and choosing the branch corresponding to the path with the highest weight.
-In order to avoid executing indicative code unnecessarily frequent, we constantly update visited regions within the ACFG.
+In order to avoid executing indicative code unnecessarily often, we constantly update visited regions within the ACFG.
 Moreover, GORDON enables multiple executions based on the coverage analysis of previous runs.
 Hence, a different path is taken and different code regions are visited in each run, thereby challenging adversarial attempts to hide payload in paths not covered initially.

-As analysis output of the guided execution, we obtain all covered ActionScript 2 and 3 instructions across multiple execution runs.
-Figure 6 shows a short excerpt of the instructions executed by a malware to facilitate the CVE-2015-03-313 exploit7 in the first run (R1).
+As analysis output of the guided execution, we obtain all covered ActionScript instructions across multiple execution runs.
+Figure 5 shows a short excerpt of the instructions executed by a malware to facilitate the CVE-2015-03-313 exploit2 in the first run (R1).